ampersd/ampersd/README.md

 ## Hi there 👋 My name is Anton and I ❤️ to build things.

-- 📱 10+ years of hands-on experience and strong background in IoT, web and mobile apps
+- 📱 10+ years of hands-on experience and a strong background in IoT, web and mobile apps
 - 🌩️ 8+ years in cloud computing (mostly AWS)
 - 🪐 Working remotely since 2016
-- 🤖 Most of the time I'm writing on Typescript and Javascript.
-Sometimes Python and C#.
+- 🤖 Most of the time I'm writing in Typescript and Javascript.
+Sometimes in Python and C#.
 - 🌱 experimenting with LLMs
 - ✉️ You can shoot me an email at tony1000@ya.ru.